libroreserve/sync-agent/README.md

 ### Cohabitation

-If the Restock agent is running on the server (the Restock logo will appear on the system tray), do not modify the previous POS configuration.
+If the Restock agent is running on the server (the Restock logo will appear on the system tray), <b>do not modify the existing POS configuration</b>.
 On the Restock agent, you will need to activate the recopy service and set the directory location to `c:\libro-sync-agent\working` as seen in the screenshot below.

 ![94a2d27d-9987-4c22-b41b-2785655eb4c7](https://user-images.githubusercontent.com/77757014/167418339-9259abd4-38f8-477c-bb59-f36c1283c7ad.png)